Hickey Freeman: History

+The Hartmarx Corporation bought the company in 1964.

 In 2004, the factory underwent extensive renovations, funded in part by $4 million in state taxpayer money and $1 million from Rochester city taxpayers.

-In 2012, Authentic Brands Group, an intellectual property corporation with a mandate to acquire, manage and build long-term value in prominent consumer brands, purchased Hickey Freeman along with HMX's other properties.
+Hartmarx went bankrupt in the USA in 2009 and their assets were acquired n August 2009 by Emerisque Brands UK and its partner SKNL North America and moved into the HMX holding company.
+In 2012, Authentic Brands Group, an intellectual property corporation with a mandate to acquire, manage and build long-term value in prominent consumer brands, purchased HMX, including Hickey Freeman.

-In 2013, Grano Retail Investments Inc., also owner of luxury tailored menswear brand Samuelsohn Ltd., acquired the assets of Hickey Freeman including the Rochester, NY factory.
-Today, Hickey Freeman tailored clothing continues to be made in the same storied Rochester facility, as it has been since 1899.
+In 2013, Grano Retail Investments Inc., also owner of luxury tailored menswear brand Samuelsohn Ltd., acquired the tangible assets of Hickey Freeman including the Rochester factory, and a forty year license to the Hickey-Freeman brand name.

-In 2020, amid the coronavirus outbreak, Hickey Freeman shifted its production to manufacture masks and other protective equipment for doctors and medical workers.
+In 2020, amid the COVID-19 pandemic, Hickey Freeman shifted its production to manufacture masks and other personal protective equipment for doctors and medical workers.

+On May 18, 2023, it was announced that the manufacturing of Hickey Freeman branded suits would be moved to Mexico with design and production contracted to Peerless Clothing.

+The Rochester factory continued to make clothing for other brands, so all workers were able to keep their jobs.
+The factory also announced plans rebrand as "Rochester Tailored Clothing", and will be opening a retail store in Rochester.
+The Tom James Co. purchased the former Hickey Freeman factory in 2023.